LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_make_1.rst

 The target actions can be extended by defining clauses for the multifile and dynamic hook predicate :ref:`logtalk_make_target_action(Target) <predicates_logtalk_make_target_action_1>` where ``Target`` is one of the targets listed above.
-The additional user defined actions are run after the default ones.
+The additional user-defined actions are run after the default ones.

 Modes and number of proofs
 --------------------------